Last updated on October 9, 2019

 Playing Gods Unchained

-You’ll now be given the option to choose a god power.
+Each deck is based on a particular god.
 Here is a list of the gods available:

 - Thariel – God of light